naninovel/docs/docs/guide/configuration.md

 Objects Layer | 0 | When `Override Objects Layer` is enabled, the specified layer will be assigned to all the engine objects.
 Async Exception Log Type | Error | Log type to use for UniTask-related exceptions.
 Initialize On Application Load | True | Whether to automatically initialize the engine when application starts.
+Scene Independent | True | Whether to apply `DontDestroyOnLoad` to the engine objects, making their lifetime independent of any loaded scenes.
+When disabled, the objects will be part of the Unity scene where the engine was initialized and will be destroyed when the scene is unloaded.
 Show Initialization UI | True | Whether to show a loading UI while the engine is initializing.
 Custom Initialization UI | Null | UI to show while the engine is initializing (when enabled).
 Will use a default one when not provided.
-Show Title UI | True | Whether to automatically show title screen UI (main menu) after engine initializaton.
+Show Title UI | True | Whether to automatically show title screen UI (main menu) after engine initialization.
 You can modify the title UI using UI customization feature (see online guide for more info).
 Enable Development Console | True | Whether to enable development console.
 Toggle Console Key | Back Quote | Key used to toggle development console.
 You can also toggle it with a multi (3 or more) touch when using touchscreens.